Crafts: Cornelia Spork handles glass beads – Shop in Fuencaliente

 "Fire and hard work" -under this motto, Cornelia Spork on the Canary Island of La Palma creates beads of all colors and creative designs.
 This technique is called blowing before the lamp, the know-how, Requires skill and patience.
 Conny has for years at markets and fairs in the Canary Islands and in addition on the road.
 Full new: Her fans find the talented artisan glass jewels in her shop opened a year ago “A mano” in Fuencaliente.

-Conny is working at home in her workshop in Fuencaliente - and also at weekends in the covered market in Mazo.
-Every Saturday and Sunday they arrive there with large luggage, where she is supported by her mother Bettina.
-Because the artisan unpacks not only their designer pieces, but also their burner and the wide range of accessories.
-So can see the market visitors on site, as the Joyas de Cristal arise.
+Conny is working at home in her workshop in Fuencaliente - and also she unpack your burner and the wide range of accessories on the big fairs on La Palma and the other Canary Islands.
+So can see the visitors on site, as the Joyas de Cristal arise.
 Explains Conny, why this is so important in their glass jewels:

 You have to explain, everything is handmade and not somewhere purchased China-ware.
 In contrast to the mass I need for a Pearl under the bar from five minutes to five hours.
 That is, the price is very much determined by working time, where the glass is not cheap.
 Worldwide, there are not many huts, the glass need for this technology produce.
 Our material comes largely from Murano in Italy.